DevenBhatkar/digitalgarden/src/site/notes/Workspace/1.SQL/📚 Introduction.md

 ## 📌 What is a Database?

-A **databas* is a structured collection of data that is stored and accessed electronically.
+A **database* is a structured collection of data that is stored and accessed electronically.
 It allows easy storage, access, manipulation, and management of data.

 - In simple terms, it's like a digital filing system.